 You will find it hard to find no-go areas.
 Of course, there are robberies and burglaries, and you have to lock your car or bicycle, but burglar bars or alarm systems are not really necessary for the average householders nor do they need three dogs to protect their property.

-Nice districts are Neuenheim, Handschuhsheim with its Tiefburg (sunken castle), Ziegelhausen with its village-like character, the Benedictine monastery of Neuburg and the Weststadt and Südstadt parts.
+Nice districts are Neuenheim, Handschuhsheim with its Tiefburg (sunken castle), the village-like Ziegelhausen, Neuburg, Weststadt, and Südstadt.

-If you don’t mind driving about 20 minutes, you may also consider attractive nearby towns and areas, such as Speyer and Schwetzingen, Dossenheim and Schriesheim.
+If you don’t mind driving about 20 minutes, you may also consider attractive nearby towns like Speyer, Schwetzingen, and Schriesheim.
 Here the houses or flats are sometimes more spacious and suitable for families.

 Public transport is quite good.

-If you travel within in Heidelberg by bus or tram you will have to find out how many ‘zones’ your journey will take you.
+If you travel in Heidelberg by bus or tram, you must find out how many ‘zones’ your journey goes through.

 Fees for four zones for example are higher than for two zones.
 Two zones (approx. 4km) will cost you about DM2.70.
 Tickets can be bought at ticket machines at main stops, as the Main Station or Bismarckplatz.